 Leading United Way of Central Indiana

 On April 1, 2013, Ann D. Murtlow became the 13th executive to lead United Way of Central Indiana.
-She was chosen following a national search to fill the vacancy created by Ellen K. Annala's retirement after 15 years in the role.
-Ann has extensive corporate and nonprofit board experience.
+She was chosen following a national search and has extensive corporate and nonprofit board experience.

 Ann began her 30-year career at Bechtel Power Corporation one of the world’s leading engineering and construction firms.
 She was recruited to AES Corporation headquarters in Arlington, Virginia in 1987 to lead the environmental permitting activities for new power stations in the U.S. and abroad.
 Her career progressed into project and development, including commercial negotiations and project finance.